matteobaccan/dbchat/README.md

 ### 🗣️ Natural Language Database Queries
 - **Ask questions in plain English**: "How many customers signed up last month?"
-- **Get conversational responses**: Claude explains the data and provides insights
+- **Get conversational responses**: The LLM explains the data and provides insights
 - **No SQL knowledge required**: Perfect for business users and analysts

 ### 📊 Instant Data Visualizations